top of page

 Tondol Beach

-• Description: Situated in Anda, Pangasinan, Tondol Beach is known for its white sand and shallow, calm waters, making it ideal for families with children.
+• Situated in Anda, Pangasinan, Tondol Beach is known for its white sand and shallow, calm waters, making it ideal for families with children.

 • Distance: About 15 kilometers from Alaminos.